What is Stock Based Compensation?

 How it Works

 Companies compensate their employees by issuing them stock options or restricted shares.
-The shares typically vest over a few years, meaning, they cannot be sold by the employee until a specified period of time has passed.
-If the employee quits the company before the shares are vested, they forfeit those shares.
+The shares typically vest over a few years, meaning, they are not earned by the employee until a specified period of time has passed.
+If the employee quits the company before the shares have vested, they forfeit those shares.
 As long as the employee stays long enough with the company, all of their shares will vest.
 They can hold the shares indefinitely, or sell them to convert them into cash.

 Stock-Based Compensation Example